tscanlin/developers.optimizely.com/src/content/overview/index.md

 title: "Overview"
 ---

-## Introduction
+## Welcome!

 *This site contains resources for developers who want to extend and integrate with Optimizely in new ways.*

-While you can get Optimizely up and running without writing code, many companies require a custom optimization solution that isn't provided by Optimizely out-of-the-box.
+While you can get Optimizely up and running without writing code, many companies greatly benefit from a custom optimization solution that isn't provided by Optimizely out-of-the-box.
 This site describes what you can do with the Optimizely platform and detailed documentation to help you build custom solutions for your needs.

 <img src="../../assets/img/optimizely-experience-architecture.svg">